SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/application/freeradius.md

 ### Transport to SEKOIA.IO

-Please consult the [Rsyslog Transport](../../../ingestion_methods/rsyslog/) documentation to forward these logs to SEKOIA.IO
+Please consult the [Syslog Forwarding](../../../ingestion_methods/sekoiaio_docker_concentrator/) documentation to forward these logs to SEKOIA.IO

 ### Enable Syslog forwarding for FreeRADIUS